 Hedgerows are living things that need to be maintained and managed to stay in good condition.
 We regret seeing large hedges and their hedgerow trees lost to development, instead of being retained to enhance it.

-We’re pleased that Herefordshire Council safeguards numerous hedges under the Hedgerow Regulations but are still concerned that hedges are continue being unnecessarily lost to development; there is evidence that some hedges are removed unlawfully.
+We’re pleased that Herefordshire Council safeguards numerous hedges under the Hedgerow Regulations but are worried that hedges are still being unnecessarily lost to development; there is evidence that some hedges are removed unlawfully.

 We believe better records should be kept, to enable features that people value to be identified before unthinking felling destroys them.